open-telemetry/opentelemetry-collector-contrib/exporter/otelarrowexporter/README.md

 - `num_streams` (default: number of CPUs): the number of concurrent Arrow streams
 - `max_stream_lifetime` (default: unlimited): duration after which streams are recycled.

+When `num_streams` is greater than one, a configurable policy determines how load is assigned across streams.
+The supported policies are `leastloaded`, which picks the stream with the smallest number of outstanding requests, and `leastloadedN` for `N <= num_streams`, which limits the decision to a random subset of `N` streams.

+- `prioritizer` (default: "leastloaded"): policy for distributing load across multiple streams.

 ### Network Configuration

 This component uses `round_robin` by default as the gRPC load